bretthmeyer/website/apply.md

 title: Join Us
 layout: page
 permalink: /apply/
+description: Interested in joining RSSL?
+We are currently looking for students at all levels (Undergraduate research assistants, Masters students, PhD students, or Postdoctoral research associates) with computer engineering backgrounds interested in hardware-software co-optimization of machine learning systems, and model optimization for bias mitigation.
 ---

 Interested in joining RSSL?
 We are currently looking for students at all levels (Undergraduate research assistants, Masters students, PhD students, or Postdoctoral research associates) with computer engineering backgrounds interested in: